XRPLF/xrpl-dev-portal/content/concept-issuing-and-operational-addresses.md

 ## Issuing Address ##

 The issuing address is like a vault.
 Partners, customers, and operational addresses create accounting relationships (trust lines) to the issuing address, but this address sends as few transactions as possible.
-Periodically, a human operator creates and signs a transaction from the issuing address in order to refill the balances of a standby or operational address.
+Periodically, a human operator creates and signs a transaction from the issuing address to refill the balances of a standby or operational address.
 Ideally, the secret key used to sign these transactions should never be accessible from any internet-connected computer.

 Unlike a vault, the issuing address can receive payments directly from customers and partners.
 Since all transactions in the Ripple Consensus Ledger are public, automated systems can monitor for payments to the issuing address without needing a secret key.